Harry Beevers: Personal life and family

 While at Wolsingham Grammar School, Beevers met Jean Sykes whom he married in 1949.

 In 1961, Harry's brother Leonard Beevers (d.
 2014) made the journey to America with his wife Pat.
 Also a plant physiologist where he worked on nitrogen metabolism.

 Later life

-Harry Beevers died at his home in Carmel in California on April 14, 2004, following a brief illness.
+Harry Beevers died at his home in Carmel, California on April 14, 2004, following a brief illness.

 He was survived by his wife Jean Beevers, son Michael Beevers, sisters Win Allinson, Edna Emerson, Elsie Chapman and Vera West.
 Along with two brothers, Alec Beevers and Leonard Beevers.
 He also had and one granddaughter.